balaegalapati/MyInterviewPractice/java-preparation.md

 **ReentrantLock**: A reentrant mutual exclusion Lock that implements the Lock interface.
 A thread can acquire the same lock multiple times.

 **ReadWriteLock**: Divides access into read and write locks.
 Multiple threads can acquire the read lock concurrently, but only one thread can acquire the write lock exclusively.

+Difference between HashMap, ConcurrentHashMap, and Hashtable 🔹 Difference between Iterator and ListIterator
+ 🔹 Difference between Comparator & Comparable
+ 🔹 How does Java manage memory (heap, stack, garbage collection)?
+ 🔹 Why is String immutable?
+ 🔹 final, finally, and finalize()
+ 🔹 What happens inside a HashMap during hash collision?
+ 🔹 Checked vs Unchecked exceptions — and when to use custom ones 🔹 Java 8 Streams — performance vs readability
+ 🔹 Abstract class vs Interface
+ 🔹 Thread lifecycle
+ 🔹 Thread communication mechanisms
+ 🔹 Monitoring tools and their configuration in projects 🔹 Usage & benefits of JpaRepository
+ 🔹 Singleton class
+ 🔹 @controller vs @RestController
+ 🔹 Configuring DB into the project
+ 🔹 why is Java8 is more famous than other version like Java11, Java17